aradinka/aradinka.github.io/content/rfm-analysis.md

 > Who is the most likely customer?

+> Who are my best customers?

+> Which customer has the potential to buy more?

+> Which customer has been churned out / has lapsed?

+> Which customer can be converted by creating value through promotions?

+> Which customer is likely to be loyal in the near future?

+> What brand means the existing customers?

 Summary:
 - Built on historical transactions between user and the business
 - Uses R, F, and M variables of customer data